 After exceeding the maximum amount of absences, the student will be failed on absences alone, regardless of course performance.
-Individual courses may have their own requirements for attendance and tardiness.
+Individual courses may have their own requirements for attendance and tardiness, but a student can not fail a course due to attendance until they have exceeded the maximum amount of absences allowed by the college.
 Students are expected to honor the classroom policies in each course syllabus.